yaobinwen/robin_on_rails/devops/The-DevOps-Handbook.md

   - When idling, figure out what causes the delay of work from upstream work centers.
 See [Quote_P18-02].
 - Reduce batch sizes.
   - This practice requires continuous integration/deployment.
 In other words, as long as the team is doing CI/CD, the batch sizes are usually small.
+- Reduce the number of handoffs (by minimizing the team's dependencies on external resources).
+  - The "Wait Time" (%Busy / %Idle) makes sense in the context of handoffs: the more handoffs, the more wait time.
+  - Even within the team, we may want to minimize the handoffs among team members in order to deploy the work to production as soon as possible.
+That means we want to make every team member be capable of doing every thing on the value stream so each team member can work independently.
+In reality, I don't think this is always possbile because we want to introduce review to some stages of the work.
+- Continually identify and elevate our constraints.
+- Eliminate hardships and waste in the value stream.

 > Quote_P15-01: The First Way requires the fast and smooth flow of work from Development to Operations, to deliver value to customers quickly. **We optimize for this global goal instead of local goals**, such as Development feature completion rates, test find/fix ratios, or Ops availablility measures.